anebz/cloud/Certifications/aws_data_anaytics_specialty.md

   * Real-time analytics
   * ML (MLlib)
   * Graph processing
-* Spark streaming can consume from KDS and Kafka
+* Spark streaming can deliver to KDS, consume from KDS and Kafka
 * Integration with Redshift to do ETL on Redshift directly
   * Usecase: lots of data in S3, open to Redshift, start a spark cluster on EMR, use that to do ETL and write again to Redshift.